 Soil: A fertile, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed each spring, when the leaves first appear.

 Pests and Diseases

-Tulips are popular with many animals, including deer, squirrels and other rodents.
-In some areas, it's just not worth planting tulips in the ground.
-You are better off with tulips in protected containers.
-You can try deterrents or interplanting with daffodils, but be prepared to lose a few.
+Tulips are popular with many animals, including deer, squirrels, and other rodents.
+In some areas, it's just not worth planting Tulips in the ground.
+You are better off with Tulips in protected containers.
+You can try deterrents or interplant with daffodils, but be prepared to lose a few.